Skip To Main Content

-Dr. August Mendes enters his first season at Sacramento State as assistant coach in 2025-26.
+Dr. August Mendes enters his second season at Sacramento State as assistant coach and director of scouting in 2026-27.

 Since 2011, Mendes has been an experienced basketball professional whose career includes player development, scouting, and basketball operations across various levels of the basketball industry.
 With a passion for coaching and academics, Mendes provides an innovative high energy coaching style with a winning track record.

-A native of Chicago, Ill., Mendes most recently served as the Director of NIL Strategy and assistant coach for the Nike EYBL National Team at Bella Vista College Prep (AZ), a role he began in August of 2024.
+Prior to Sacramento State, the Chicago, Ill., native served as the Director of NIL Strategy and assistant coach for the Nike EYBL National Team at Bella Vista College Prep (AZ), a role he began in August of 2024.
 Under his guidance, Bella Vista posted a 21–6 record, winning Arizona’s first-ever Beach Ball Classic championship, as well as the Nike EYBL Scholastic regular season conference title - the most competitive high school basketball league in the country.

 Mendes also helped lead Bella Vista to its first appearance at the Chipotle Nationals tournament.
 Chipotle National is known as the most prestigious high school event in the country - his fourth overall trip to the tournament during his coaching career.
 The team closed the season ranked eighth in the nation by ESPN.